2018 General Requirements FAQ

 A: Beginning in 2019 for tax year 2018:

-- Businesses with 1 or more W-2s containing Iowa tax withholding are required to electronically file W-2s for all employees with Iowa wages.
+- Businesses with 1 or more 1099s that have Iowa tax withholding are required to electronically file all Iowa 1099 Information Returns that contain Iowa tax withholding for tax year 2018 by January 31, 2019.

-- Businesses with 1 or more 1099s containing Iowa tax withholding are required to electronically file 1099s for all employees with Iowa income.
+- Businesses with 1 or more W-2s that have Iowa tax withholding are required to electronically file all Iowa W-2 Wage Statements that contain Iowa tax withholding for tax year 2018 by January 31, 2019.

 Q: What is a withholding agent?